mendix/docs/content/en/docs/refguide/runtime/mendix-client.md

 Determining which parts of the state should be send to the runtime consists of two parts.

-During deployment, all microflows “reachable” from the client are analysed, such as:
+During deployment, all microflows “reachable” from the client are analyzed, such as:

-- Event handler of entities
+* Event handler of entities
-- Microflows called from a nanoflows
+* Microflows called from a nanoflows
-- Microflows called from the page
+* Microflows called from the page

 This analysis is done based on the microflow parameters and their usages throughout the microflow.
 Any time an association is used in the microflow, the association is marked, and will also be sent along in the request if needed.
 In some cases, such as Java actions, the analysis is not done as it would be too performance heavy.
 In that case, all objects associated to the microflow parameters will be sent along.